ReddyDivya/rd-interview-preparation/React/React-1.md

 # React Interview Questions

 Q) What is React?
 Why is React known as `React`?
-A: - React is a JavaScript library used for building user interfaces, primarily for single-page applications.
+- React is a JavaScript library used for building user interfaces, primarily for single-page applications.
 - It allows developers to create reusable UI components, making the development process more modular and maintainable.
 - React follows a component-based architecture, where each component is self-contained and manages its own state.
 - The name 'React' was chosen because the library is designed to enable developers to "react" to changes in application state and data.